Hello. I'm Pankaj Parashar, 30yo frontend designer, developer from Mumbai, India. I make things for the web and write about them on my blog here.

 For the past few months I have been struggling to convince myself to switch to a CSS preprocessing language like Sass or LESS.
 But on the contrary, I ended up documenting the reasons for not using a CSS preprocessor.
 Here’s why,

-Since, the time I wrote this article, I’ve moved on to use SCSS as my primary pre-processing language, due to its ability to understand plain CSS as well.
-I don’t use all the features offered by SCSS, but use only few of them like variables, mixins, nesting etc. that helps me write better CSS – November 23, 2013.
+(As of Nov 23) Since, the time I wrote this article, I’ve moved on to use SCSS as my primary pre-processing language, due to its ability to understand plain CSS as well.
+I don’t use all the features offered by SCSS, but use only few of them like variables, mixins, nesting etc. that helps me write better CSS.

 CSS preprocessor is just another language to write CSS.
 It takes you away from the simplicty of CSS.
 Moreover, if it gets into your head then there is every chance that one day you might forget the CSS syntax altogether.